Trigger Points And Acupuncture Points:

 DISCUSSION

-5,6 have remarkable correspondences to acupuncture points, both anatomically in terms of point location, and clinically in terms of use for regional pain conditions.
+This study demonstrates that the trigger points as described by Travell and Simons5,6 have remarkable correspondences to acupuncture points, both anatomically in terms of point location, and clinically in terms of use for regional pain conditions.
 The referred-pain patterns of myofascial trigger points accurately follow the meridian distributions of their corresponding acupuncture points in 76% of cases, and have at least some relation in another 14% of cases.
 Computer graphic demonstration of each of these 234 trigger point-to-acupuncture point anatomic correspondences, and meridian-to-referred pain correlations, has been completed to document these relationships but is too voluminous to present here.
 (It will be available in the near future as text and software for critical review.)

-7 However, the overall degree of anatomic correspondence was slightly less in the present study, and its correspondences include some non-channel points.
+As shown in Figure 1, the high degree of anatomic correspondence of the trigger points with acupuncture points, most of which were classical (channel) acupuncture points, agrees with the conclusions of Melzack et al.7 However, the overall degree of anatomic correspondence was slightly less in the present study, and its correspondences include some non-channel points.
 This decreased rate of anatomic correspondence was most likely a result of several important limitations in the study by Melzack et al.7 First, only 48 distinct trigger points were studied compared with 255 trigger points delineated subsequently in Travell and Simons' myofascial pain text.5,6 Second, their study examined few classical acupuncture points typically used for major pain syndromes or discrete pain locations.
 Almost every classical acupuncture point has a pain use included in its clinical indications.8 Their study also did not consider any of the 386 miscellaneous or new acupuncture points.2 Third, anatomic correspondence in the study by Melzack et al7 was defined as the acupuncture points being within 3 cm of their associated trigger points.
 This large radius for anatomic correlation could (and likely did) permit some of the corresponding acupuncture points and trigger points to be in different muscles.
 Their study did not address this issue.

-12 who, in reviewing the data of Melzack et al,7 believed the only correspondence of trigger points and acupuncture points was probably with nonchannel Ah Shi acupuncture points.
+Criticism of the 92% trigger-to-acupuncture point anatomic correlation in the present study may come from those who agree with a study by Birch12 who, in reviewing the data of Melzack et al,7 believed the only correspondence of trigger points and acupuncture points was probably with nonchannel Ah Shi acupuncture points.
 Part of Birch's criticism of the 1977 study's conclusions is that many of the correlating channel acupuncture points are not typically used for treating pain.
 However, almost every channel point and most of the non-channel points do have a regional pain indication, albeit not the primary (or secondary) clinical indication for those points.2,8,9

 Acupuncture purists may criticize the present study's methods in terms of the liberalization of traditional criteria for the depth and direction of needle entry allowed, and of some of the point localizations.2,8 This liberalization also may lead to disagreements about whether some of this study's trigger-acupuncture point correspondences are valid.
 However, after having confirmed these anatomic correspondences with multiple resources, I believe that the number of points with possible discrepancies would be few (if any) and thus, would not appreciably affect the results of this study.

-5,6 Further analysis of this initial method for point correlation was performed with anatomic texts and software to confirm that the trigger point and its corresponding acupuncture point actually entered the same muscle.
+Myofascial purists may disagree with this study's methods in using proportional distance measurements to anatomically localize the trigger points because trigger points are described to be in a given region of a muscle.
+A standard for anatomic localization of the trigger points had to be chosen and that standard was Travell and Simons' point descriptions.5,6 Further analysis of this initial method for point correlation was performed with anatomic texts and software to confirm that the trigger point and its corresponding acupuncture point actually entered the same muscle.
 Liberalizing the precision for trigger point location in the present study would not change the study results and would most likely further strengthen the anatomic correlations.

 The scientific basis for trigger points and their referred myofascial pain patterns is well-accepted in Western medicine.
 Myofascial referred-pain patterns were delineated in the 1930s and thereafter by injecting saline into a given muscle's trigger point and recording the resulting referred-pain pattern from that muscle.
 Acupuncturists have mechanically stimulated acupuncture points by needle manipulation to look for the spread of sensation (Qi) along the acupuncture points' meridians.
 This mechanical stimulation (irritation) of acupuncture points to produce the spread of the Qi sensation along meridians is mechanistically comparable to the saline chemical stimulation (irritation) of muscle trigger points to induce referred pain in myofascial pain research.
 It should not be surprising then that the present study found substantial agreement between the trigger points' referred-pain patterns and their anatomically corresponding acupuncture points' meridian distributions.
-Further, Travell and Simon's text indicates that trigger points can be deactivated just as well by dry needling of these points as by injecting the points with local anesthetic with or without corticosteroids.
+Further, Travell and Simon's text indicates that trigger points can be deactivated just as well by dry needling of these points as by injecting the points with local anesthetic with or without corticosteroids.5,6

 The strong anatomic (92%), clinical (79.5%), and meridian-referred pain ($76%) correspondences of trigger and acupuncture points are too strong to be explained by chance.
 This would suggest that the tradition of trigger point therapy for myofascial pain represents an independent rediscovery of concepts in the acupuncture tradition, at least the use of acupuncture for treating regional pain disorders.
 It would then follow that the scientific basis of trigger point therapy's physiologic and therapeutic mechanisms could also add to the understanding of acupuncture's mechanisms of pain relief.
 In the present study, acupuncture meridians were shown not only to exist conceptually but also, to be physiologic (and possibly anatomic) entities.